DON’T MISS

 4. Meersburg

 Located in Baden-Württemberg next to Lake Constance and close to many well-known vineyards, Meersburg is a small medieval town with a stunning castle and plenty to offer visitors.
-The upper and lower towns are reserved for pedestrians so that visitors and locals alike can enjoy the town in all its beauty without being disrupted by road noise.
+The upper and lower towns are reserved for pedestrians, allowing visitors and locals alike to enjoy the town in all its beauty without being disrupted by road noise.
 Because of this, it’s advisable to search in advance for somewhere to park your car or use local public transport.

 Meersburg in Germany